indig0fox/a3go/README.md

 Go library for Arma 3 extension development.
 Tested on Go 1.20.7.

-All calls from Arma will receive an immediate basic response.
-To send data back to Arma from your extension, use the [Extension Callback handler](https://community.bistudio.com/wiki/Arma_3:_Mission_Event_Handlers#ExtensionCallback).
+## Features

+- Synchronous and Asynchronous command handling
+- Helper functions for parsing, including (nested) SQF arrays and hashmaps
+- Send callbacks for use with the [Extension Callback handler](https://community.bistudio.com/wiki/Arma_3:_Mission_Event_Handlers#ExtensionCallback)
+- Find the absolute path of the loaded DLL or SO file

-To see an example of this library in use, see the [template](./template) folder and the [Attendance Tracker](https://github.com/indig0fox/Arma3-AttendanceTracker/tree/main) addon.
+To see an example of this library in use, see the [template](./template) folder and the [Attendance Tracker](https://github.com/indig0fox/Arma3-AttendanceTracker/) addon.

 ## a3interface API